Capturing User Access to Exchange Messages

 Microsoft will eventually upgrade the ingestion process to bring the new audit data into the Office 365 audit log.
 There’s no word when this might happen.

-More Comprehensive Capture of Audit Data
+More Comprehensive Capture of Audit Data by Exchange

 As you might expect, the MailItemsAccessed action replaces the MessageBind action, which today records when a message is viewed by being opened by the user or in the preview pane.
 The new action captures a more comprehensive range of accesses to mailbox items, including items synchronized to mobile devices, so it gives more information to investigators who need to understand what happened inside a mailbox should an incident occur.
 However, for backwards compatibility, the MessageBind action is not being removed from mailbox audit configurations and can be left in place.